 The executives were about to sunset the new site even though it was actually performing much better than the old.
 Without the right information available, they were ready to make a major, revenue-impacting decision based on bad data.

 Don’t make bad decisions based on incorrect data.
 Instead, give your data quality a boost with a tag audit.
-A free, automated audit of your website can help you quickly and efficiently identify and remedy potential data disasters—because if your data is wrong, it will be harmful rather than helpful.
+A free, automated web analytics audit of your website can help you quickly and efficiently identify and remedy potential data disasters—because if your data is wrong, it will be harmful rather than helpful.